About

 • Once you’ve mixed the butter and sugar, it’s time to add the eggs.
 Use large eggs that are about 2 oz in weight (with shell).
 If you only have access to small eggs, then WEIGH the eggs first (with shell), and make sure they are at least 4 oz, or slightly more.
 Mix the dough until the eggs are just mixed through.
 Adding too much air when mixing in the eggs can interfere with the texture of the baked cookies and cause them to rise too much.

-Chocolate chip cookie dough portioned with a cookie scoop and placed closed together on a baking tray to be chilled
+Chocolate chip cookie dough portioned with a cookie scoop and placed close together on a baking tray.

 • Next step is mixing in the flour and chemical leavener together.
 You can use all AP flour, or a mix of AP and bread flour.
 Also, you can use both baking soda and baking powder, or just baking soda.